 Candidate Information Sessions

-In addition to the information sessions, guidance for candidates and voters will be provided by the Town's Clerk’s team, and resources and tools will be provided on this webpage.
-MMAH is also available to respond to any inquiries or to provide clarification.
+In addition to the information sessions, guidance for candidates is available from the Town's Clerk’s team, and more resources and tools will be provided on this webpage.
+MMAH is also available to respond to any inquiries or to provide clarification (see the presentation for contact information).

 Third Party Advertising